Asymptotic shape optimization for Riesz means of the Dirichlet Laplacian over convex domains: Notation and preliminaries

 \subsection{A two-term Berezin inequality}

 A key ingredient in our proof here will be the following two-term bound for the Riesz means of order $\gamma\geq 1$ when $\Omega\subset \R^n$ is convex.
 This result was first obtained for $\gamma\geq 3/2$ in the planar case in~\cite{GeisingerLaptevWeidl} under an additional geometric assumption.
 In~\cite{LarsonJFA} it was proved that this additional assumption was true in general, and in~\cite{LarsonPAMS} this was used to generalize the bound for $\gamma\geq 3/2$ to any dimension and arbitrary convex domains.
-The extension to $1\leq \gamma<3/2$ was until recently unknown to us but follows as a simple corollary of an inequality due to Harrell and Stubbe~\cite{HarrellStubbe_16}, which reduces the problem to considering a domain of the form $(0, a_1)\times \ldots \times (0, a_n)\subset \R^n$.
-For domains on this form precise bounds for Riesz means were proved in~\cite{GittinsLarson}.
+As we shall see, the extension to $1\leq \gamma<3/2$ can be obtained by combining results of~\cite{FrankLarson} and~\cite{KovarikWeidl}.

-\begin{theorem}[{\cite[Corollary~3.4]{GeisingerLaptevWeidl}, \cite[Theorem~1.1]{LarsonPAMS}, \cite{HarrellStubbe_16}, \cite{GittinsLarson}}] Let\/ $\Omega\in \K^n$.
+\begin{theorem} Let\/ $\Omega\in \K^n$.
 For $\gamma\geq 1$ there exists a constant $c(\gamma, n)>0$ such that

 \end{theorem}